Guest Blog Post By Order In The House, and Jennifer Young

 Heavy and bulky items can be difficult to get out onto your curbside.
 Junk removal companies (such as 1-800-GOT-JUNK, Just Junk and 1-800Rid-OF-IT ) will come into your home for a fee and movers will haul away your unwanted furniture.
-These companies are for-profit but many claim to recycle and donate wherever possible, plus you don’t need to lift a finger.
+These companies are for-profit but many claim to recycle and donate whenever possible, plus you don’t need to lift a finger.
 It’s easy!

 3. Thrift Shops

 There are many thrift shops in Toronto that will accept gently used furniture.
-The most commons shops are Value Village and Salvation Army.
+The most common shops are Value Village and Salvation Army.
 Some of the proceeds may go towards a community charity.
 Unfortunately, most thrift shops do not have a pickup service.

 4. Habitat for Humanity ReStore